TimvanScherpenzeel/profiling-research/README.md

 ![Performance tracer](/docs/CPU_TRACE_PROFILER.png?raw=true)

 If you are CPU bound when rendering it is likely because of too many draw calls.
-This is a common problems and the solution is often to combine draw calls to reduce the cost.
-This quite often means combining several meshes into a single mesh.
-The actual cost of the CPU is in many areas.
-The renderer needs to process each object (culling, material, lighting, collision, update).
-The more complex your materials the higher the cost at creation time.
-The renderer needs to prepare GPU commands to set up state for each draw call and do the actual API call.
+This is a common problem and the solution is often to combine draw calls to reduce the cost.

+There is however a lot more going on than just draw calls.
+The renderer needs to process and update each object (culling, material, lighting, collision) on every frame tick.
+The more complex your materials (math, textures) the higher the cost at creation time and the more expensive it is to run at runtime.
 In WebGL there is a small but significant overhead due to strict validation of the shader code.
 The underlying graphics driver validates the commands further and creates a command buffer for the hardware.
+In a browser a lot more is going on than just the WebGL rendering context.

 In order to reduce the mesh draw calls one can use the following techniques:
+- Combine meshes into a single mesh to reduce the amount of necessary draw calls.
 - Reduce the object count (e.g. static meshes, dynamic meshes and mesh particles).
 - Reduce the far view distance on your camera's.
 - Adjust the field of view of your camera's to be smaller in order to have less objects in the view frustum.